Find Cheap Homeowners Insurance Quotes in Your Area

-Given the importance of an accurate replacement cost value in setting your home insurance limits, we recommend not relying solely on insurer estimates of your home's replacement value.
-Incorporating an alternate approach and obtaining a third-party—or your own—estimate of your home's value will increase your confidence that you've selected the correct dwelling coverage limits.
+Given the importance of an accurate RCV in setting your home insurance limits, we recommend not relying solely on insurer estimates of your home's replacement value.
+Incorporating an alternate approach and obtaining a third-party — or your own — estimate of your home's value will increase your confidence that you've selected the correct dwelling coverage limits.

-This method is probably the easiest way to estimate the replacement cost of your home, but it won't be reliable as an in-person appraisal.
+This method is probably the easiest way to estimate the replacement cost of your home, but it won't be as reliable as an in-person appraisal.
 These analytical tools calculate your replacement cost based on inputs entered by you and by construction costs sourced by the creator of the tool.
-If you do plan to rely on an insurer estimate, be sure to compare estimates of multiple insurers before committing to a replacement cost value.
+If you do plan to rely on an insurer estimate, be sure to compare estimates from multiple insurers before committing to an RCV.

-There are several independent companies offering replacement cost estimates online, but any one estimate shouldn't be trusted any more than an insurance company appraisal.
+Several independent companies offer replacement cost estimates online, but any one estimate shouldn't be trusted any more than an insurance company appraisal.

 These replacement cost estimators are available for free or for a one-time price or subscription fee.
 Examples of websites offering home replacement value calculators include the Craftsman Building Cost Calculator and BlueHammer Home Report.